College football scores: Top 25 rankings, results for Week 7

-The 2020 college football season is done with Week 6 and going into Week 7.
+The 2020 college football season is into Week 7.
 No. 3 Georgia at No. 2 Alabama highlights the 16 ranked teams in action this week.

 Below, find the scores, schedule and Top 25 rankings for Week 7.